Learn more about trunk-based development’s benefits, best practices, and comparison with Gitflow.

 trunk

-must always be green), so new features can be delivered faster than in a feature-branching model where features are developed in isolation and then integrated later."Green" collaboration: Team members frequently update and sync their work with the
+must always be green), so new features can be delivered faster than in a feature-branching model where features are developed in isolation and then integrated later.

 main